Mohamed-Aymn/IEEE-AAST-Alex-SB-Recruitment-form/README.md

 };
 ```

-3. The third and the last stage is the ui rendering function, that contains if conditions to reder the right input field using component that is specially develped for it, as in this example
+3. The third and the last stage is the UI rendering function, which contains if conditions to render the right input field using a component that is specially developed for it, as in this example

 ```js
 if (item.type === "text") {